sebuszqo/My_Learning_Path/Stage-07-(Advanced)/git-github/gitcommands.md

 ### commits

 git commit -m"Your comment about this commit"

+### status

+git status

+### checking history

+git log

+git show --color --pretty=format:%b <hash commita>

+### going before in history

+git reset --hard <hash or tag of commit that we want to go>

+git revert <hash or tag of commit that we want to go>